shaik1002/biggitlabbomb/doc/user/workspace/index.md

 Each workspace includes its own set of dependencies, libraries, and tools, which you can customize to meet the specific needs of each project.

-For a click-through demo, see [GitLab workspaces](https://tech-marketing.gitlab.io/static-demos/workspaces/ws_html.html).

 ## Workspaces and projects

 Workspaces are scoped to a project.
-When you [create a workspace](configuration.md#create-a-workspace), you must:
+When you [create a workspace](configuration.md#set-up-a-workspace), you must:

 - Assign the workspace to a specific project.
-- Select a project with a [devfile](#devfile).
+- Select a project with a [`.devfile.yaml`](#devfile) file.

 The workspace can interact with the GitLab API, with the access level defined by current user permissions.
-A running workspace remains accessible to the user even if user permissions are later revoked.
+A running workspace remains accessible even if user permissions are later revoked.

 ### Manage workspaces from a project